-STUDENT ACHIEVEMENT AND EDUCATIONAL PERFORMANCE RATING Summary of School Performance 2 2020 California Department of Education's (CDE) Charter School's Performance Category Middle Performing Does the charter school qualify for technical assistance? □YES ⊠NO Is the charter school a state-identified school under the Every Student Succeeds Act (ESSA)?
-YES 🗍 NO If yes, what is the school's identification?
-(See additional information within "Notes" section below) Comprehensive Support and Improvement (CSI) Additional Targeted Support and Improvement (ATSI) Areas of Demonstrated Strength and/or Progress A3: DASHBOARD SCHOOLWIDE ENGLISH LEARNER PROGRESS INDICATOR (ELPI) • The schoolwide Dashboard ELPI Status level is High at 64.6%.
-Higher than the state's 50.3%.
-Areas Noted for Further Growth and/or Improvement A1: DASHBOARD SCHOOLWIDE ELA INDICATOR The schoolwide Dashboard ELA Indicator Status is Medium and below statewide DFS; or Low • The school's average DFS for ELA was -46.9, which was lower than the state at -12.2.
-Based on the school leadership's responses to the guiding questions, to close the achievement gap in ELA, the school has adopted tutoring programs to provide intervention for Middle and High School Students as well as setting a structured time within the instructional day for students to build their literacy skills.
-School leadership shared that schedule changes were
+STUDENT ACHIEVEMENT AND EDUCATIONAL PERFORMANCE RATING Summary of School Performance 3 2020 California Department of Education's (CDE) Charter School's Performance Category Middle Performing Does the charter school qualify for technical assistance? □YES ⊠NO Is the charter school a state-identified school under the Every Student Succeeds Act (ESSA)? ⊠YES □NO If yes, what is the school's identification?
+(See additional information within "Notes" section below) □ □ Comprehensive Support and Improvement (CSI) ⊠ ⊠ Additional Targeted Support and Improvement (ATSI) Areas of Demonstrated Strength and/or Progress A3: DASHBOARD SCHOOLWIDE ENGLISH LEARNER PROGRESS INDICATOR (ELPI) • The schoolwide Dashboard ELPI Status level is High at 56.9% and higher that the state at 50.3%.
+A6: DASHBOARD SCHOOLWIDE SUSPENSION RATE INDICATOR - The schoolwide Dashboard Suspension Rate Indicator Status The school's schoolwide suspension rate was 0.3% "very low" which was lower than the state at 3.1%.
+Areas Noted for Further Growth and/or Improvement A1: DASHBOARD SCHOOLWIDE ELA INDICATOR - The schoolwide Dashboard ELA Indicator Status is Low.
+The school's average DFS for ELA was -37.4, which was lower than the state at -12.2.
+Based on the school leadership's responses questions, to close the achievement gap in ELA, LALPA has redesigned its Learning Center RTI Program by providing 3 additional support students in smaller groups (the learning Center serves students 3 times per week at 30 minutes each session), the school adde for teachers to review results for NWEA, STAR, and CAASP assessments.
+This helps teachers create a plan cased on their students' to the guiding adult supports to d Data Analysis days A2: DASHBOARD SCHOOLWIDE MATH INDICATOR - The schoolwide Dashboard Math Indicator Status is Very Low.
+The school's average DFS for Math was -65.7, as compared to the state at -51.7.
+Based on the school leadership's responses to the order to address Math performance, the school has, implemented the following; Providing Teachers with training and supports in Ma intervention via online and in person tutoring programs.
+A5: DASHBOARD SCHOOLWIDE CHRONIC ABSENTEEISM INDICATOR - (GRADES K-8) - The schoolwide Dashboard Chroni Indicator Status is Very High.
+The school's schoolwide chronic absenteeism percentage was 33.0%, as compared to the state at 30.0%.
+Based on the school leade the guiding questions, in order to address chronic absenteeism the school implemented tiered intervention strategies that include but a addressing absences by providing families with Retention Prevention meetings, positive incentives to improve attendance, meeting w conferences to address attendance issues, counseling referrals, and by providing supports through PBIS Program. rship's responses to are not limited to